AndrewSchastlivcev/sparkybit-website-netlifycms/src/pages/blog/blog-2020-03-25-preparation-for-sales-cloud-consultant-certification.md

 Any migration (and not only) at the very beginning should go through the planning stage, then, in accordance with an existing plan, preparations should be made (for example, standardization of existing articles), then test upload with checking results and fixing bugs, then production upload with validation.

-2. **What method can be used to route cases from social channels?**
+**2. What method can be used to route cases from social channels?**

 * Social Network Profile + workflow rules on contact
 * Social Network Profile + assignment rules on case